STARInformatics/biomed-workbench/README.md

 git clone https://github.com/STARInformatics/biomed-workbench
 ```

+### Python Virtual Environment

-Here, we install the Biomedical Workbench within a
+Here, we recommend that the Biomedical Workbench back end service be install and run within a
 [Python "Virtual Environment"](https://docs.python.org/3/tutorial/venv.html).

-If not provided within your development environment (some IDE's like PyCharm can provide one), one will be created.
+If not already configured within your development environment (some IDE's like PyCharm can deploy one), then you
+will need to create one.

 The default subdirectory name for the "virtual environment" is _venv_.
 To override this default location,
 you can set the environment variable **VENV**.
 For example, to specify the virtual environment location 'py36':